 Swap (Interest Rate Swap): a contract between a borrower and a financial institution in which each agrees to make regular payments to the other, based on either fixed or variable interest rates.
-In a fixed payor swap, the senior living borrower agrees to make regular payments to the financial institution (or Swap Counterparty) based on a fixed interest rate in exchange for receiving payments from the swap counterparty based on variable rates, normally measured by SIFMA or LIBOR.
+In a fixed payor swap, the senior living borrower agrees to make regular payments to the financial institution (or Swap Counterparty) based on a fixed interest rate in exchange for receiving payments from the swap counterparty based on variable rates, normally measured by a percentage of SOFR.
 The variable payments received from the Swap Counterparty offset the variable interest rate costs of the borrower's variable rate debt.
 See Fixed Rate Swap and Floating Rate Swap.

-Swap Index: floating rate reference-typically SIFMA when swapping against tax-exempt bonds and LIBOR when swapping against taxable bonds.
+Swap Index: floating rate reference-typically a percentage of SOFR when swapping against tax-exempt loans and SOFR (100%) when swapping against taxable loans.